 Bill Rogers is a Bolton based author who specialises in Crime Thrillers set in and around Manchester and the North West.
-He has five books published to date, and two more due out this Autumn.
+He has 10 books published to date, and two more due out 2014.

-The Cleansing was shortlisted for the LongBarn Books Debut Novel Award, and A Trace of Blood reached the semi-final of the Amazon Breakthrough Novel Award 2009
+The Cleansing was shortlisted for the LongBarn Books Debut Novel Award, and received the Ebookpublishing consortium Writer's Award.
+A Trace of Blood reached the semi-final of the Amazon Breakthrough Novel Award 2009.

 The car was still there.
 He edged a little closer, hugging the side of the towering railway viaduct.
 He stopped for a moment and listened.
 Other than the sound of his own breathing, and the rustling of the trees beyond the archway, there was silence.